munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 So now we're back to Magpie.
 Magpie is primarily a dynamic language, so it follows in Python's footsteps.
 There is no special definition/statement dichotomy, and classes are created, extended, and modified imperatively at runtime.
-This is a valid Magpie program and runs without any type-checking:
+This is a valid Magpie program and runs without any type checking:

 ```magpie
 class Hello